carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-R-phyloseq.md

 remarking the impossiblity of taking two reads out of the metagenome "bag" and that these two will belong to the same OTU.

-> ## Exercise: build a Phyloseq object by yourself
+> ## Exercise 1: build a Phyloseq object by yourself
 >
 > Import the `JP4D metagenome` and plot its α diversity with the mentioned metrics.
 >